Car hire search is loading. Please wait…

 Credit card

-A credit card in the main driver’s name is usually required to process the rental and deposit.
-Most companies place a refundable hold on your card, with the exact amount depending on vehicle class, location, and insurance coverage selected.
+A credit card in the main driver’s name is usually required for the security deposit.
+The rental company will normally place a refundable hold on the card, with the amount depending on the provider, vehicle class, rental location and insurance package selected.

 Passport or ID

-A valid passport is usually required for verification.
+A valid passport is usually required for identity checks.
 EU and EEA travellers may also be able to use a national ID card.
-Ensure the same name appears on all your documents (license, credit card, and passport or ID) to avoid processing delays.
+To avoid delays at the rental desk, make sure the name on your passport or ID, driving licence, credit card and booking confirmation matches.

 Where to pick up your rental car in Bulgaria